 CENTRE FOR MALARIA RESEARCH (CMR)

-Malaria continues to be an important parasitic disease in Africa where majority of deaths and the greatest economic loses are believed to occur.
-The disease is seen mostly as an African problem despite gains made in its control.
+Malaria continues to be an important parasitic disease in Africa where majority of deaths and the greatest economic losses are believed to occur.
+The disease is seen mostly as an African problem, despite gains made in its control.
 The burden is heaviest in sub-Saharan Africa, where an estimated 95% of all malaria deaths occur.
 Children aged less than five years account for 80% of all malaria deaths.
-Ghana accounts for 2.1% and 1.9% of the global malaria cases and deaths, making it one of the top 10 highest malaria burden countries in the world.
+Ghana accounts for 2.1% of all global cases and 1.9% of global deaths, making it one of the top 10 highest malaria burden countries in the world.
+In 2021, malaria accounted for 41.5% of all outpatient illnesses, 19.6 % of all admissions, and 7.0% of all deaths in Ghana.
+WHO estimated 5 million cases of malaria in Ghana with 308 deaths in 2020.
+While the entire country is at risk of malaria, two regions, Volta and Western, have the highest malaria burden, combining to account for 47.4% of the country’s prevalence rate (NMCP, 2022).

 About Us